B2B Sales Blog

 Back to Blog Index

-“I have great conversations with my prospects only to find out I’m being shopped.
-We aren’t the cheapest solution so how do I avoid losing these deals?”
+“I have great conversations with my prospects only to discover I’m being shopped.
+We aren’t the cheapest solution, so how do I avoid losing these deals?”

-When it comes to prospects shopping your product/service I find most salespeople are making three common mistakes that are enabling their own demise.
+Regarding prospects shopping your product/service, I find most salespeople are making three common mistakes that are enabling their demise.

 Here’s what they are and how to avoid them:

-For example, they may feel it’s “their” decision because it’s “their” department however they may not have the power to say YES or NO when it comes to authorizing the purchase or cutting the check.
+For example, they may feel it’s “their” decision because it’s “their” department; however, they may not have the power to say YES or NO when authorizing the purchase or cutting the check.

 2) Not Asking the Other Sales Qualifying Questions.